-Virtual Display should present an additional way of looking at and thinking about display; alternative and complementary readings based on new media technologies.
-The project celebrates the museum space and should help to establish a strong relation between the Museum itself and the temporary exhibition Art on Display.
-This complementary reading would help to amplify the exhibition’s historical context as well as its contemporary relevance.
+These two films were produced in the context of the project Virtual Display, which should present an additional way of looking at and thinking about display; alternative and complementary readings based on new media technologies.
+The project celebrates the museum space, providing a complementary reading to amplify the exhibition’s historical context as well as its contemporary relevance.
 Using the future to celebrate the past.

 Vojtěch Rada (Prague, Czech Republic)

 Vojtěch Rada seems to create environments reflecting his extensive artistic education: he studied at the Department of Architecture (the Academy of Arts, Architecture and Design; and the Academy of Fine Arts, both in Prague), the Department of Sculpture (the Academy of Arts, Architecture and Design) and the Department of Game Design (Zurich University of the Arts), and he combines all the disciplines in his artistic practice